Sugoto/TeeJS/README.md

 ## Feedback and Contributions 🤝

 We welcome feedback, bug reports, and contributions from the community!
-Feel free to submit issues or pull requests on our GitHub repository [here](https://github.com/your-username/teejs).
+Feel free to submit issues or pull requests on my GitHub repository.

 Let's create amazing t-shirt designs together! 💪🎉